AyaAbdelwahabAbdelhafez/Da7ee7-El-Dof3a/README.md

 This project was developed as part of the **Tips Hindawi Challenge (June–July 2026)** under the **Large Language Models (LLMs)** training program organized by **Edrak for AI**.

-The challenge focuses on applying LLMs to solve real-world problems through practical AI projects.
+The challenge focuses on applying Large Language Models to solve real-world educational problems through practical AI applications.

 ---